Lesson 11: Events Unplugged: The Big Event

 - What about pressing the power button on your tv remote?

-- Today, we're going to create programs with events.
+- Today, we're going to practice changing programs by introducing events.

 Main Activity (15 min)